TrackAndTruckDevs/SPF-Framework/README.md

    ✔ HTTP & API Communication (cpr):
     All external web requests, such as for update checks and statistics, are handled by the modern **C++ Requests (cpr)** library, which provides a simple and powerful interface for HTTP communication.

+   ✔ Markdown Rendering (imgui_md & md4c):
+    To provide rich text formatting in UI elements, SPF uses the `imgui_md` library, which is a lightweight Markdown renderer for Dear ImGui.
+This, in turn, relies on the `md4c` (Markdown for C) parser for fast and compliant Markdown processing.

 ## ❤️ Support the Project